How the race to bottom for projected 2023 NBA draft No. 1 pick Victor Wembanyama is shaping up

 Current record: 15-8

 The Pelicans are in a unique situation this season and it doesn’t matter what their record is or if they make the playoffs.
-Pelicans fans will be more tuned in to the Los Angeles Lakers’ record heading into the draft with their pick going to New Orleans, thanks to the Anthony Davis trade.
-The Lakers started the season as one of the worst teams in the league but have strung together a nice set of games, winning eight out of the last 10 outings.
-If the draft Lottery were today, the Pelicans would have a 6% chance at Landing Wembanyama, according to Tankathon.
+Pelicans fans will be more tuned in to the Los Angeles Lakers’ record heading into the draft with LA’s pick going to New Orleans, thanks to the Anthony Davis trade.
+The Lakers started the season as one of the worst teams in the league but have strung together a nice set of games, winning eight of 10.
+If the draft Lottery were today, the Pelicans would have a 7.5% chance at Landing Wembanyama, according to Tankathon.
 The more games the Lakers lose, the closer the Pelicans are to adding a ridiculously skilled Wembanyama alongside the 2019 No. 1 pick, Zion Williamson.